List of Mighty Morphin Power Rangers characters: Finster

 In the third season and the Mighty Morphin' Alien Rangers mini-series, Finster returns to making monsters.
 His love potion is first accidentally revealed to Rito and eventually Goldar learns the truth.
 He forces Finster to make the antidote for Zedd.
 Though the antidote worked, he is just as surprised as anyone to find, though, that Zedd actually did love Rita.

 At the start of the Zeo season, Finster joins Zedd and Rita in fleeing the oncoming forces of the Machine Empire.
 He later returns with his masters and builds several machines for them.
 In "Rangers of Two Worlds, Part 1", Finster makes a new Staff for Rita which is absurdly more powerful than the previous one, as it creates a monster that is too strong even for the Zeo Ultrazord.
 He also builds a bomb for Zedd's plan against the Machine Empire's leaders and Zedd successfully defeats them with it, proving to the machines that Zedd's party is their equal.

-Finster is either reduced to sand or turned into a human, like several other villains were by Zordon's energy wave in Power Rangers in Spaces two-part final episode "Countdown to Destruction".
-But as Rita and Zedd are the only seen purified it can assumed that Finster was reduced to sand along with Squatt and Goldar.

 While working for Rita and Zedd, Finster is never really an evil character, but rather an artist.
-He even says, in part of Alien Rangers of Aquatar, "Sometimes I really hate being a bad guy.".
+He even says in part of Alien Rangers of Aquatar Pt.
+1 at one point "Sometimes I really hate being a bad guy."

+In Power Rangers in Space, Finster was seen in "Countdown to Destruction" as part of Rita and Zedd's army.

+In the graphic novel Power Rangers: Soul of the Dragon, Finster was shown to be purified.
+He was later killed by Scorpina and left a pre-recorded message in a sculpture of him for Tommy.

 Finster was voiced by Robert Axelrod.